thosgood/this-weeks-finds/markdown/201-250/week230.md

 don't know what that means.
 Anyway, maybe that's how he stumbled on
 this:

-3) Jonathan Sondow, A faster product for π and a new integral for ln(π/2), Amer.
+3) Jonathan Sondow, A faster product for \pi  and a new integral for ln(\pi /2), Amer.
 Math.
 Monthly 112 (2005), 729-734.
 Also available as [math.NT/0401406](http://arxiv.org/abs/math.NT/0401406).

 In this paper, Sondow gives eerily similar formulas for some of our